Infineon/freertos/Source/portable/readme.txt

-For example, if you are interested in the [compiler] port for the [core] , then the port specific files are contained in FreeRTOS/Source/Portable/COMPONENT_[core]/TOOLCHAIN_[compiler] directory.
+For example, if you are interested in the [compiler] port for the [architecture] microcontroller, then the port specific files are contained in FreeRTOS/Source/Portable/[compiler]/[architecture] directory.
+If this is the only port you are interested in then all the other directories can be ignored.
-Other directories are ignored by the ModusToolbox build system as long as the $(CORE) and $(TOOLCHAIN) make variables are set correctly.